sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/chef.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing sensitive information?
+**NEED TO COMPLETE** Does the Chef integration allow users to use environment variables and secrets management to avoid exposing sensitive information?
 Does event-based templating apply for the Chef integration?
 Are there other features to add here?

 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.